 - secure new systems to ensure arrangements for September 2020 are not a repeat of the inadequate services in September 2019

-- respond to the covid-19 pandemic and the significant difficulties raised for safe transport of highly vulnerable children in terms of social distancing, cleaning vehicles to prevent contamination and PPE for transport staff
+- respond to the covid-19 pandemic and the significant difficulties raised for safe transport of highly vulnerable children in terms of social distancing, cleaning vehicles to prevent contamination and PPE (personal protective equipment) for transport staff

 - ensure the sustainability of transport firms and staff over the school closure period, with many facing considerable financial difficulty